Last Updated on November 10, 2022

 Day trip to the Art, Wine and Cheese route

 As I said, Queretaro State is known for its wine and cheese.
-You can visit most of the vineyard and some of the cheese factories.
+You can visit most of the vineyards and some of the cheese factories.
 If you don’t have a car, go through a tour or hire a cab for the day.
 For cheese, you can go to the Bocanegra Cava de Quesos, they organize a guided tour every day from 10 AM to 4 PM (one tour every hour) for 110 pesos.

 There are around 20 vineyards you can visit, I went to San Juanito Vitivinicola, known to make one of the best wine in the region (it was good).
 You can ask for the map of the route in Tequisquipan in any place selling tours.